juniorsundarCasual/TGT/vault/volume-1.chapter-004.md

 Guy turned towards Jo, who was enthusiastically walking towards the grovelling Gaige with a spring in his step.

 ‘Something’s weird… Hey Mast, do you get a feeling that Jo is acting a little weird?’
-Jo spoke inwardly.
+Guy spoke inwardly.

 (Hmm.
 Let me see.)
 Mast said and then disappeared from his head.